abdrahmansoltan/Learning-Notes/Frontend/JavaScript/2-OOP.md

 - **Why?** because if we create a method inside of a constructor function, then that method will be attached to each object that we create using that constructor function.
 So, if we create a hundred objects using that constructor function, then we would essentially create a hundred copies of that method in memory.
 This is bad for performance.
 - **Use** prototypal inheritance to add methods to the constructor's prototype.
-  - This ensures only one copy of the method is shared among all instances.
+  - This ensures only one copy of the method is shared among all instances. (all instances of the object will share the same method)
+  - This is automatically done for **ES6 classes methods**.

 ---